Abdominoplasty - Tummy Tuck Surgery

 • Have little excess fat

 For the first week after your procedure, you should walk slightly hunched over to help keep tension off the incision area.
-You'll also want to sleep sitting upright, either in bed propped up by pillows or in a reclining chair.
-If you don't have a recliner at home, Dr. Brown can arrange to have one dropped off at, and picked up from, your house.
+Most patients sleep in a recliner for the first week.
+If you don't have a recliner at home, we can arrange to have one dropped off at your house.

 There will be some discomfort and swelling after your procedure.
-The pain should subside after about two weeks.
-The swelling may persist for as long as six weeks.
-As your inflammation diminishes, your results will become more and more apparent.
+The pain should subside after 1-2 weeks.
+The swelling may persist for months.
+As your swelling diminishes, your results will become more and more apparent.
+The scar will gradually fade and Dr. Brown will advise scar treatments to minimize the appearance of the final scar.

 You'll need to take some time off from your workout routine, but as soon as you feel up to it, start going for light walks every three or four hours.
 This will help prevent the formation of blood clots and speed up your recovery.
 After six weeks, you'll be able to resume your fitness regimen gradually.